 02 of 07

-Many damselfish are known for fiercely defending their territory and the Blue & Gold Damselfish is no exception.
-Although they do not need a lot of water volume for their small size, 30 gallons at bare minimum, these fish will aggressively attack any fish that approach their cave.
-They have been known to bite their human caretakers if they clean too close to them.
+Many damselfish are known for fiercely defending their territory, and the neon damselfish (Pomacentrus coelestis) is no exception.
+Although they do not need a lot of water volume per fish (about 30 gallons), they will aggressively attack any fish that approach their caves.
+They have even been known to bite their human caretakers.

 03 of 07